 Building Footprint: The ground surface area of a lot covered by a building.

-Building Height: The vertical distance measured from finished grade to the highest point of the building roof.
+Building Height: The vertical distance measured from the minimum elevation required by the McClellanville Flood Damage Prevention Ordinance to the highest point of the building roof.

 Building, Principal: A building in which is conducted the principal use of the zoning lot on which it is situated.
 In a Residential District, any dwelling shall be deemed to be a principal building on which the lot is situated if the lot is used for residential purposes.